 Looking to make new friends in York?
 From the City Centre and the Shambles to Fulford, Heworth and Bishy Road, this page helps you meet local people for simple plans that suit York’s slower pace — coffee, river walks, markets and relaxed evenings.
 It’s a straightforward way to widen your circle without organised socials.
 York is perfect for low-key meet-ups where conversation comes first.

-Established in 2005, Drinking Partners is one of the UK’s longest‑running platforms for meeting new people and building genuine friendships.
+Established in 2005, Drinking Partners is one of the UK’s longest-running platforms for meeting new people and making friends.

 Making friends across York often starts with small, familiar plans rather than big introductions.
 A café chat near Bishy Road, a walk along the River Ouse, or a wander through the Shambles gives you natural conversation without overthinking it.
 Because York is compact, it’s realistic to meet again — and that second meet is usually where things begin to feel like a friendship.
 For a first meet, choose something public and time‑boxed so it stays relaxed.
 If you click, repeat what worked: the same café, a longer walk, or a market browse.
 Those repeat, normal plans are what build comfort and turn a new connection into a real part of your week in York.
 If you’re coming from Fulford or Heworth, meeting nearer the centre keeps it simple.
 Once you’ve met once, it’s easy to branch out to a quieter neighbourhood café or a longer riverside loop.
 Friendships here tend to grow through gentle momentum: a small plan, then another, until it feels normal.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in York are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: